📦 Need It Fast? For overnight or second-day shipping, please call us at +1 (561) 842-5704 before placing your order to confirm availability and rates.

 Shop LED Boat Navigation Lights – Navigate brighter, safer, and smarter with DRSA.

 Yes.
-All DRSA LED navigation lights meet or exceed USCG and COLREG requirements for visibility, angle of illumination, and color accuracy.
+Our navigation lights meet or exceed USCG and COLREG standards for color, arc, and visibility when installed correctly.

-Do sailboats and powerboats use the same LED navigation lights?
+Do sailboats and powerboats use the same lights

 Dealer Locations